ashleychontos/pySYD/docs/usage/cli/examples.rst

 More examples
 *************

-If the pysyd setup feature was successfully executed, there should now be light curves and power spectra for three KIC stars in the input data directory.

-If so, then you are ready to get started!

 This page has command-line examples for the following cases:

- -  :ref:`single star applications <example/single>` of varying signal-to-noise (SNR) detections:
+ -  single star applications of varying signal-to-noise (SNR) detections:

      -  :ref:`High SNR <user-guide-cli-examples-single-high>`
      -  :ref:`Medium SNR <user-guide-cli-examples-single-medium>`